Gradient Boosted Models (HFL-GBM)

 • max_iter - The maximum number of iterations of the boosting process, i.e. the maximum number of trees for binary classification.
 For multiclass classification, n_classes trees per iteration are built.
 The default is 100.

+Set the machine learning task type (ml_task) to either classification or regression.
 Specify any parameters associated with the task type in the params section.

 The save_best_model option allows you to set the metric and mode for model saving.
 By default this is set to None, which saves the model from the previous round, and min.